 Dai Lue vowels

 Vowel length.
 The vowel /a/ has short and long variants which appear in all environments.
-The short /a/ has a phonetic quality close to [ʌ], and the long vowel more like [aa].
+The short /a/ has a phonetic quality close to [ʌ], and the long vowel is pronounced [aa].
 This length contrast is consistently produced and recognised by all speakers.
-The other vowels contrast for length only before a stop final (-p, -t, -k).
+The other eight vowels contrast for length only before a stop final (-p, -t, -k).
 In the phonemic transcription vowel length is written as a geminate.
-A long 'e' sound is written as /ee/ rather than /e:/.
+For example, the long 'e' sound is written as /ee/ rather than /e:/.